Coptic diaspora: Causes and history of the Coptic diaspora

 The Coptic diaspora began primarily in the 1950s as result of discrimination, persecution of Copts and low income in Egypt.
 After Gamal Abdel Nasser rose to power, economic and social conditions deteriorated and many wealthier Egyptians, especially Copts, emigrated to Europe and the United States.
 Emigration increased following the 1967 Arab-Israeli war, and the emigration of poorer and less-educated Copts increased after 1972, when the World Council of Churches and other religious groups began assisting Coptic immigration.
 Emigration of Egyptian Copts increased under Anwar al-Sadat (with many taking advantage of Sadat's "open door" policy to leave the country) and under Hosni Mubarak.

 Many Copts are university graduates in the professions, such as medicine and engineering.

 Identity

-According to Mariz Tadros, the discourse that refers to Copts as the original inhabitants of the land [Egypt] and others as having less claims to it, which she described as "supremacist and exclusionary", is adopted by some Copts living in the diaspora, such as Shawky Karas.
-However, she added that this discourse "doesn't have much currency, whether among the coptic intelligentsia in Egypt or among the Coptic population at large."
-On the other hand, the mainstream discourse adopted by Coptic historians presents a common Egyptian history binding together all Egyptians.
+Coptic identity in the diaspora combines religious, ethnic and cultural elements.
+Studies of Coptic immigrant families have found that churches often play an important role in preserving religious practices, community networks and connections with Egypt across generations.
+Research on Coptic families in Italy found that both first- and second-generation family members maintained a strong religious and heritage identity while negotiating integration into the surrounding society.

+Scholars have also identified differing narratives about Coptic identity and Egypt.
+Mariz Tadros described a discourse among some diaspora activists that emphasizes Copts as Egypt's original inhabitants and characterized versions that assign other Egyptians a lesser claim to the country as "supremacist and exclusionary".
+She noted, however, that this position has little currency among Coptic intellectuals in Egypt or among Copts generally, and contrasted it with a mainstream historical discourse emphasizing a shared Egyptian history.